 From 1987 until 2004, David served on the City of Portland Board of Assessment Review.
 From 2004 until 2013, he served on the City of Portland Planning Board.
 In 2018, the Portland City Council reappointed David to the Planning Board.
 He also serves on the Cumberland County Board of Assessment Review.
 He is a past director of the University of Maine School of Law Alumni Association.
-He also serves or has served as an officer and director of several non-profit organizations including Housing Initiatives of New England, The Children’s Center, the Falmouth Country Club, Friends of the YWCA, and is a former Trustee of the Stroudwater Village Association.
-He coaches or has coached youth soccer, youth baseball and high school swimming.
+He also serves or has served as an officer and director of several non-profit organizations including Housing Initiatives of New England, The Children’s Center, the Falmouth Country Club, Friends of the YWCA, and the Stroudwater Village Association.
+He has coached youth soccer, youth baseball and high school swimming.
 He presently serves as a high school swimming official.

 - Alternative Dispute Resolution

 - Mediating Disputes—Harvard Law School, Program on Negotiation—2014